sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.get.md

 Promise&lt;[JsonDoc](./git-documentdb.jsondoc.md) \| undefined&gt;

-- undefined if a specified document does not exist
+- undefined if a specified document does not exist.

 - JsonDoc may not have \_id property when an app other than GitDocumentDB creates it.